Milo (drink): Nutritional information

 The recipe for the standard product has remained almost exactly the same since its creation in 1934, the only variation being in the added minerals and vitamins.

 Standard Milo consists of four main ingredients: malted barley, milk powder, sugar and cocoa.
 It contains 1,680 kJ (402 kilocalories) in every 100 g of the powder, mostly from carbohydrates.
 Carbohydrates can be used for energy by the body, which is the basis of Milo being marketed as an energy drink.
 Most of the carbohydrate content is sugar.
-The New Zealand version of Milo is 46 per cent sugar.
+The New Zealand version of Milo is 46 percent sugar.

 Milo dissolved in water has a glycemic index (GI) of 55.
-However, milk has a much lower GI of 30 to 33, so mixing Milo into a mug of milk yields an overall GI closer to 33.
+However, milk has a much lower GI of 30 to 33, so mixing a very small amount of Milo into a mug of milk yields an overall GI closer to 33, whereas adding a lot of Milo into a mug of milk, yields an overall GI that is closer to 55.

 Milo is high in calcium, iron and the vitamins B1, B2, B6, B12.
 Milo is advertised as containing "Actigen-E" which is Nestlé's trademarked name for the vitamins in the Milo recipe.
 It also contains some theobromine, a xanthine alkaloid similar to caffeine, which is present in the cocoa used in the product.

-In Southeast Asia, a nutrition research society based in Malaysia set up in 2014 suggested that Milo and similar products made children who consumed them "more likely to be physically active and spend less time in front of a computer or television".
+A study conducted in Malaysia by the 'Nutrition Society of Malaysia' suggested that Milo and similar products made children who consumed them "more likely to be physically active and spend less time in front of a computer or television".
 A 2017 New York Times article found that Nestlé had been financing the society and vetting the articles before publication, leading to questions of scientific impartiality.
 The high concentration of sugar, and the presence of maltodextrin, also raised whether the product should be marketed as a health product.

 Versions

 Since 2017, Nestle Philippines has produced Milo using its "protomalt" formulation.
 The protomalt is composed of carbohydrates derived from barley and cassava.

 In Australia, a version of Milo called Milo B-Smart was released in 2008, which had a finer texture, added B vitamins and iodine, and a different taste from the original Milo formula, and was marketed as a health food for children.
 However, as of 2021, this product is no longer available.
-A higher malt content form also existed in Australia and was marketed in a brown-coloured can, which was usually only available in the 375 g size.
-As of May 2015, this form is no longer manufactured.
+A higher malt content form also existed in Australia and was marketed in brown and maroon coloured cans.
+Nestlé stopped advertising this higher malt form on their Australian products website sometime between March and April 2015.

 As of 2021, three other varieties are manufactured at the Australian plant: high protein, reduced sugar and a plant-based version.

 As of 2021, Nestlé has launched dairy-free plant-based versions of Milo and other drinks under the brand.
 The new version of these drinks contain almond and soy milk, the two core ingredients – cocoa and malt – remain the same.